thomasjdelaney/Roundtower_Interview/README.md

 #### Instructions

-I cannot get data earlier than 1st June atm.
+We cannot get data earlier than 1st June atm.

 We will break the project into 4 parts.